 Then I wait.

-I now know it is on it’s way to making precious ones.
+I now know it is on it’s way to making new precious creations.
 I go about cleaning up or creating more pieces for the next day.

-The kiln takes 12-15 hours to run through it’s process of a “full run”.
+The kiln takes 12-15 hours to run through the entire program of a “full run”.

 The sun comes up the next morning, I have an anxious excitement in my heart.
 I can’t wait to see what the creations came out to be like.